 Therefore I provide a detailed report for business start ups, brand owners and non Māori who want to use a Māori in their products and branding.
 Included in the report are key phrases that you can use if questioned.

 I offer these reports for a flat fee of $399.00 plus GST pursuant to my terms of engagement.
-This includes a 15 minute Zoom meeting to meet with you.
+This includes an optional 15 minute Zoom meeting to meet with you.

 Please use the Contact Form to contact me.